 Organizing a Science & Engineering Fair can be daunting.
 But it doesn’t have to be!
 Reach 14 weekly milestones to organize and implement a fun and skills-based Science & Engineering Fair!

-- Step 1, Meet with the Principal: Your very first step to organize a Science & Engineering Fair at your school: Meet with the Principal.
-Be sure they are on board and included in essential logistical decisions.
-They’ll help set you on a path to success.
+- Meet with the Principal: Your very first step to organize a Science & Engineering Fair at your school: Meet with the Principal.
+Be sure s/he is on board and included in essential logistical decisions.
+S/he’ll help set you on a path to success.

 - Set Dates & Confirm Building Use: Now that you have the principal on board with your school’s Science & Engineering Fair, it’s time to get others on board and set essential dates and reserve rooms.
 The sooner, the better.

 - Build your Dream Team: Organizing a successful Science & Engineering Fair (SEF) takes a lot of volunteers.
 We recommend that you start forming a committee at least 4 months before your fair.
 Take a look at the committee member positions and roles that we’ve found ideal.